BloomTech-Labs/mydish-be/README.md

 # Documentation

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/cooking-recipe-source-control-fe/blob/master/README.md) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/cooking-recipe-source-control-fe/blob/master/README.md) for details on the front-end of our project.